groonga/groonga/doc/source/reference/tuning.rst

 This parameter is for handling a large database.

 Groonga maps database files onto memory and accesses to them.
-Groonga doesn't maps unnecessary files onto memory until they are needed.
+Groonga doesn't maps unnecessary files onto memory.
+Groonga maps files when they are needed.

 If you access to all data in database, all database files are mapped onto memory.
 If total size of your database files is 6GiB, your Groonga process uses 6GiB memory.

-Normally, your all database files aren't mapped onto memry.
+Normally, your all database files aren't mapped onto memory.
 But it may be occurred.
 It is an example case that you dump your database.

-You must have memory and swap that is larger than database.
+Normally, you must have memory and swap that is larger than database.
+Linux has tuning parameter to work with less memory and swap than database size.

 .. _tuning-linux: